Every now and then I get a request from a college student for information about stand-up comedy for a thesis they are working on.

 I would strongly recommend that a new or prospective comedian understand that there is a vast difference between “writing” which is a one dimensional form of communication that only involves words and “writing down” what one wants to say and express in spoken word communication.

-Here’s an article on my blog that discusses this specifically:
+Here’s a detailed article on my blog that discusses this specifically:

 This student also asked for any other related information that I may be able to provide (articles, scientific journals, other thesis materials) that would provide any sort of amplifying or supporting information.
 Here’s what provided: